JJBR13/Justin-Brown-milestone-project-3/TEST.md

 Outcome:

-Logo when clicked links user back to home page.
+Logo when clicked links the user back to the home page.

 <hr>